Grade 12

 Ethics

-We then move into looking at applying these theories and the students’ own ideas to modern Ethical Theories.
-The students can pick these topics and they generally include things such as: animal rights, euthanasia, abortion and capital punishment.
+We then move into looking at applying these theories and the students’ own ideas to real world ethical issues.
+The students can pick the topics they discuss and they generally include things such as; animal rights, Euthanasia, abortion and capital punishment.

 Introductory Psychology